AwalaApp/network-website/users/index.md

 {% include embed_youtube_video.html id="FfmG24bZJTU" %}

 Awala will be the network on which humankind can truly rely and providing resilient communication is just the beginning.
 Other short-term benefits include powering a new generation of apps that will be 100% free of spam and phishing, while offering better privacy and security.
-In the future, Awala apps will circumvent online censorship without you having to install Tor or VPNs.
+In the future, Awala apps will circumvent online censorship without you having to install Tor or VPNs separately.

 ## Download Awala